console.assert() writes a message if value is falsy or omitted. It only

 // └─────────┴─────┘

-properties: readonly string[]Alternate properties for constructing the table.
+Optionalproperties: readonly string[]Alternate properties for constructing the table.

 Starts a timer that can be used to compute the duration of an operation.
 Timers

-when calling timeEnd to stop the timer and output the elapsed time in
+are identified by a unique label.
+Use the same label when calling timeEnd to stop the timer and output the elapsed time in

-.
+suitable time units to stdout.
 For example, if the elapsed

-time is 3869ms, console.timeEnd()
+time is 3869ms, console.timeEnd() displays "3.869s".

-label: stringStops a timer that was previously started by calling time and
+Optionallabel: stringStops a timer that was previously started by calling time and

-prints the result to stdout
+prints the result to stdout:

 console.time('100-elements');